binel01/lightSmsAndroid/README.md

+# "mvworkshop" what it is ??
-# "mvworkshop" is just a set of repositories who help improve ourselves with others persons.
+  it is just a set of repositories who help improve ourselves with others persons.

+# what can members do ?
-# One person can start one project, small or big, give details of projects and issues continually.
+  * members can start one project(regardless of technologies and programming language), small or big, give details of projects and issues continually.
+  * take issue(s) and do it.
+  * Everybody can give suggestions about one issues finish or not.
+  * can add new members.

 # Everybody can give suggestions about one issues finish or not.